 The cottage is situated next to the owners' farmhouse and there is a shared circular drive, with ample parking for guests right outside the cottage.
 The working part of the farm is separate, further down the hill through the hamlet.

-Set out on a walk to the highest point of the Quantocks, Will's Neck, from just outside West Bagborough or from the National Trust carpark at West Quantoxhead.
+Set out on a walk to the highest point of the Quantocks, Will's Neck, from just outside West Bagborough or from the National Trust car park at West Quantoxhead.
 Explore the incredible 'Jurassic' beach at Kilve.
-Then for a treat, book a meal at The Rising Sun in West Bagborough - one of the most popular village pubs nearby.
-There is a pub within walking distance of Headford Farm Cottage but the lane is very narrow if you are on foot.

-You will find plenty of local information and ideas for outings and places to visit in the cottage.
+You will find plenty of local information and ideas in the cottage, for outings and places to visit.

 Open plan living-room with kitchen and dining areas.
-TV/DVD player and wood-burner.
+Smart TV and wood-burner.
 Electric hob, electric oven, microwave, fridge, freezer, washing machine and dishwasher

 Shower-room with shower, WC and wash-basin